top of page

 Do caraway seeds aid digestion?

-Yes, they have been traditionally used for digestive health.
+Yes, they have traditionally been used to support digestive health.

 How long do seeds last?